sun2everyone/x2gousbmount/README.md

 4. Generate locale .mo file `msgfmt <yourlocale>.po -o x2goumount.mo` and put it on the server in `/usr/local/share/locale/<your_locale>/`

 *Alternatively you can build patched x2gomatebindings.
 Use `x2gomatebindings_locale.patch` You only need to replace `/lib/x86_64-linux-gnu/caja/extensions-2.0/libcaja-x2goumount.so` with built lib.
 But all the changes wil be overwritten if the developers of x2go release new version, so for now suggested workaround is better than patching.
+UPD: bug opened here https://bugs.x2go.org/cgi-bin/bugreport.cgi?bug=1424 patch submitted, hopefully will be fixed in 0.0.1.7 package version